BK-Devices/EWallet/README.md

 =============
 This is the Java Web project of EWallet Trasactions.

 **Please feel free to use the Issues feature of GitHub if you run into problems or have suggestions for important features to implement.
-This is the best way to get in touch.**
+This is the best way to get in touch.**<br/>

 Thanks For Your Support!
 ------------------------